pacebi/logos/README.md

 # Logos
 Repo for the Pacebi Alliance logo and its usage

+## Logo
+The logo is comprised of four pride flags (pan, ace, queer chevron, bi) in five columns.<br>
+The logo as a whole is in a ratio of 1:1.
+In order from left to right, the column ratios are 3:\2:3\:2:3.<br>
+In order from top to bottom, the row ratios are 1\:1:1 (pan) 1\:1\:1:1 (ace) 2\:1:2 (bi).
+The queer chevron flag was eyeballed; the ratio would be impractical to write.<br>
+Refer to the SVG for exact measurement and colour.<br>

 ## Usage
 There are two versions of the logo for use, the SVG and the PNG.<br>
 Note that per the Creative Commons, these are only suggestions and not officially enforced.
 We suggest you follow these, however, for consistency of the Pacebi brand.